-Travel and Expense (T&E) management is the structured process businesses use to plan, record, control, approve, and reimburse employee travel-related spending.
-It covers costs incurred during official trips, client visits, field operations, and inter-city travel, and ensures that every expense follows company policy, budget limits, and accounting standards.
+Travel and Expense (T&E) management is the process businesses use to approve employee travel-related expenses.
+It covers travel costs incurred during official trips, client visits, field operations, and inter-city travel, and ensures that every expense follows company policy, budget limits, and accounting standards.

 A well-defined T&E system provides real-time visibility into travel costs, enforces policy controls, reduces manual reimbursement delays, and creates an audit-ready record of all travel-related transactions.
 For finance teams, it converts scattered receipts and claims into standardized, policy-compliant expense data that can be tracked, analyzed, and reconciled efficiently.